SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 - Lost wages from you or your child’s injury.

-Future earnings losses if you or your child can’t work in the future due to injuries. - Pain and suffering, including emotional distress and loss of quality of life.
+- Future earnings losses if you or your child can’t work in the future due to injuries.

 Is Shoulder Dystocia Death Possible?

-Shoulder dystocia death is often preventable, but very possible.
+Shoulder dystocia death is often preventable, but still possible.
 The most common cause of shoulder dystocia death is asphyxia, which can lead to brain injury or death if doctors respond quickly or correctly.
 Death from this type of birth trauma only happens in about 0.4% of cases.

 At Reich & Binstock, our attorneys care deeply about making sure our clients receive justice.